qunitjs/qunit/docs/QUnit/module.md

 All tests inside a module will be grouped under that module.
 Tests can be added to a module using the [QUnit.test](./test.md) method.
 Modules help organize, select, and filter tests to run.
 See [§ Organizing your tests](#organizing-your-tests).

 Modules can be nested inside other modules.
 In the output, tests are generally prefixed by the names of all parent modules.
-E.g. "Grantparent > Parent > Child > my test".
+E.g. "Grandparent > Parent > Child > my test".
 See [§ Nested module scope](#nested-module-scope).

 The `QUnit.module.only()`, `QUnit.module.skip()`, and `QUnit.module.todo()` methods are aliases for `QUnit.module()` that apply the behaviour of [`QUnit.test.only()`](./test.only.md), [`QUnit.test.skip()`](./test.skip.md) or [`QUnit.test.todo()`](./test.todo.md) to all a module's tests at once.